stouffer/EvoGeoModules/manuscript/manuscript.md

 individual interactions.
 Despite the fact most coevolutionary mechanisms act at the interaction level [@thom99], most *measures* of it are expressed at the community level.
-We observe here that networks with interactions that are important for co-phylogenetic matching at the continental scale indeed have more co-phylogenetic matching at the local and regional scales alike (Fig. 2A).
+We observe here that networks with interactions that are important for co-phylogenetic matching at the continental scale are also important for co-phylogenetic matching at the local and regional scales as well (Fig. 2A).
 Intriguingly, we also find that the distribution of individual interactions' contributions to co-phylogenetic matching is strongly conserved, regardless of the scale at which the interactions are quantified (Fig. 2B).
-Because interactions differ in their total contribution to co-phylogenetic matching, this implies that their distribution across networks (*i.e.* whether the local network is a sampling of strongly contributing, or weakly contributing, interactions) is what actually drives differences in overall co-phylogenetic matching.
-Network-level co-phylogenetic matching emerges directly from the properties of interactions and is not a property of the network itself.
+Because interactions differ in their total contribution to co-phylogenetic matching, this implies that their distribution across networks (*i.e.* whether the local network contains a sample of strongly contributing, or weakly contributing, interactions) is what actually drives differences in overall co-phylogenetic matching.
+As such, network-level co-phylogenetic matching emerges directly from the properties of interactions and is not a property of the network itself.